About this course

 Regular contact is maintained through-out this course.
 Candidates send work via email directly to assessors

-• We believe teaching remotely provides people nationally and internationally an equal opportunity to complete our courses; giving as many learners as possible the opportunity to receive the support they require.
+- We believe teaching remotely provides people nationally and internationally an equal opportunity to gain our qualification; giving as many learners as possible the opportunity to receive the support they require.

 Delivery